Opal: Multimodal Image Generation for News Illustration: Study 1: Exploring GPT-3 as a Source of Suggestions

-Similar to the previous steps, we prompted GPT3 with {\it “Give me 10 emotions associated with: [summary of article]” }to get 10 tones of the article.
-One participant was given the same summary of the article and was asked to come up with 10 tones of an article.
-Two annotators later rated the relevance of tones to the articles generated by both GPT3 and human, by answering the question: “On a scale of 1-5, how relevant is the keyword to the article?”
-An example of the rubrics and result is shown in Figure \ref{fig:tonerub}.
-The task was repeated five times for all five selected news articles and in total 100 tones were rated.
+Similar to the Keywords methodology, we prompted GPT-3 with {\it “Give me 10 emotions associated with: [rough summary]”} to get 10 tones.
+A human was given the same rough summary and asked to come up with 10 tones.
+Two annotators rated GPT-generated and human-generated tones in randomized order: “On a scale of 1-5, how relevant is the tone to the article?”
+From five articles, 100 tones were generated.
+The rubric and example tones are shown in Figure \ref{fig:tonerub}.